cmower/optas/README.md

 # Contributing

 We welcome contributions from the community.
-If you come across any issues or inacuracies in the the documentation, please [submit an issue](https://github.com/cmower/optas/issues/new/choose).
+If you come across any issues or inacuracies in the documentation, please [submit an issue](https://github.com/cmower/optas/issues/new/choose).
 If you would like to contribute any new features, please [fork the repository](https://github.com/cmower/optas/fork), and submit a pull request.

 # Acknowledgement